 It’s important to learn how to adjust your communication style and bring out your other animal sides when dealing with others.
 It is also crucial to always remember to return to your ‘home quadrant’ (your own animal type), often enough so that you don’t burn out.

 Can You Change Your Animal?

 Your profile can change over time.
 In times of stress an individual is likely to revert to their secondary type.
 Say someone is a Monkey/ Camel, in times of stress they will revert to their Camel type.

 You can also influence your animal type through your behaviour.
 Communication style is a choice not something which is set in stone.
 You can influence your type through the choices that you make and the behaviour you exhibit.
 If you make an effort to be more detail oriented and start breaking down tasks, over time this is likely to lead to you scoring more highly in the Camel quadrant.
 Your values will likely have adjusted according to your new behaviour pattern.

-Or if you would like to speak to us about how we use this in our business, get in touch by filling out our online contact form, or call us on 020 7101 0544.
+If you would like to speak to us about how we use this in our business, get in touch by filling out our online contact form, or call us on 02036 574 489.

 Complete the short form below to download your free eBook.